pkhuong/pkhuong.github.io/source/_posts/2025-12-30-six-versions-accessing.markdown

 When the reader record's current version is 0, the record doesn't protect anything (protects the empty set).

-When the reader record's current version is *at most QSBR leeway versions behind* the stable version, the record protects versions \\([\texttt{current_version}, +\infty).\\) The writer controls the highest version actually in existence, so we can shrink that to
+When the reader record's current version is *at most QSBR leeway versions behind* the *next* stable version, the record protects versions \\([\texttt{current_version}, +\infty).\\) The writer controls the highest version actually in existence, so we can shrink that to
 \\([\texttt{current_version}, \texttt{stable_version}],\\)